Kowshik-me/rock_paper_scissor/README.md

 # rock_paper_scissor
 Lol..I think there is no need to explain the game rules.</br>
-Just try this game by clicking the link given below: </br> https://kowshik-me.github.io/rock_paper_scissor/
+Come play with ME by clicking the link given below: </br> https://kowshik-me.github.io/rock_paper_scissor/
 </br>
 </br>